SamTy234/SmartPensionTest/README.md

 It consists of two folders:
 - Lib: Containing two files for the solution and the webserver.log file provided.
--Spec: Contains all the relevant folders for the test cases.
+- Spec: Contains all the relevant folders for the test cases.